buildbarn/bb-deployments/bare/README.md

   <img src="bb-overview-simplified.png" alt="Overview of the simplified Buildbarn setup"/>
 </p>

-Buildbarn can be launched by running `bazel run //bare:bare`, which will fetch and build the different Buildbarn binaries, start them, and load the configuration found in the `config` directory.
+Buildbarn can be launched by running
+`bazel run -- //bare:bare [absolute-working-directory]`, which will fetch and build the different Buildbarn binaries, start them, and load the configuration found in the `config` directory.
+If no working directory is specified, the default location will be inside Bazel's runfiles tree.

 This deployment is known to work on FreeBSD, Linux and macOS.